I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 Unwilling to let him linger so near unchecked, she stepped forward, the space between them suffocating.
 Turning to face him, she found his expression unreadable—impassive, detached, as if he hadn’t just stolen the breath from her lungs.

-Her thoughts veered toward another rumor.
+Another whisper from the gossip mill surfaced.
 Was it true he’d gambled away his inheritance, leaving him chasing after a wealthy dowry?
 The idea lingered uncomfortably, unsettling her.
 But just as quickly as it came, she dismissed it—there was no use entertaining gossip.
 Yet, her eyes lingered on him a second longer, as if trying to decode the mystery he presented.

-He didn’t respond at first, his gaze still sweeping over her as though studying every detail.
+Silence stretched between them.
+He didn’t respond at first, his attention still sweeping over her as though studying every detail.
 It made her skin prickle, his scrutiny like a touch she wasn’t ready for.
 She shifted uncomfortably, flipping her paper over to focus on the first question, desperate to push away the unwanted thoughts.
-The question itself felt suddenly trivial.
-Where do you find inspiration?
-She hadn’t the faintest idea.

 A beat of silence stretched between them before Adrian’s voice broke through, deep and steady, the weight of it sending a ripple of tension down her spine.
 “What type of play do you think I would be taking your friend to?”